shrudra/my-logo-portfolio/README.md

 ![Red Foto Logo](Red_Foto_Logo.jpg)

 **Description:**
-Red Foto is a community inspired by the renowned photographer Saiful Huq Omi.
+Red Foto is a community inspired from Counter Foto.
 They stand up for the people who are treated unfairly and say no to terrorism.
 They take pictures to show what's happening in the world.

 ## RajnitiAI Logo